 What discounts and programs are available?
 Are there any discounts available for taking safety classes or having multiple policies?
 You may be eligible to save money if your motorcycle is stored inside a garage or if you’re a member of a motorcycle association.

 How much medical and liability coverage should I have?

-Tips for the cost-conscious rider
+Hare are some tips for the cost-conscious rider

 There are many factors in determining what your insurance costs will be such as your age, your driving record, where you live and the type of motorcycle you own, or being a graduate of a rider-training course.